grimace/Datanucleus-Cassandra-Plugin/README.markdown

 Usage
 =====

-Developing Unit/Integeration Tests
+Developing Unit/Integration Tests
 ----------------------------------

-Include the "test-jar" in your test depdency scope.
+Include the "test-jar" in your test dependency scope.
 Extend or duplicate com.spidertracks.datanucleus.CassandraTest to create an embedded test.
 Copy log4j.properties and cassandra.yaml from src/test/resources to your project's test resources.